Jules Porgès

 Jules Porgès (25 May 1839 – 20 September 1921) was a Paris-based financier who played a central role in the rise of the Randlords who controlled the diamond and gold mining industries in South Africa.

-He was born Yehuda Porges in Vienna and raised in Prague, where his father was a jeweller.
+He was born Yehuda Porges in Vienna to a Jewish family and raised in Prague, where his father was a jeweller.
 He settled in Paris in the early 1860s and established himself as a diamond trader, through his company Jules Porgès & Cie.